Summary

 Party: Republican Party

-Candidate for: 2024 Washington Member of the US House elections
+Candidate for: Lost the race for 2024 Washington Member of the US House elections

 Previous campaign: US House Elections in Washington, 2022